-Insight Environmental Solutions Inc., (IES) was retained by Rock Developments East Windsor Inc., to undertake an Environmental Evaluation Report (EER) for the development of a Costco at the property identified as 0 Catherine Street, Windsor, Essex County, Ontario (hereafter described as the 'Subject Property').
+Insight Environmental Solutions Inc., (IES) was retained by Rock Developments East Windsor Inc., to undertake an Environmental Evaluation Report for the development of a Costco at the property identified as 0 Catherine Street, Windsor, Essex County, Ontario (hereafter described as the 'Subject Property').

 This report is designed to satisfy the requirements under 5.3.2 Greenway System Policies of the City of Windsor Official Plan.
-The property contains Significant Wildlife Habitat (SWH) and possible habitat of Threatened and Endangered Species as defined by the Provincial Policy Statement (2024).
-The property is also adjacent to an agricultural drain with intermittent flow, which is considered Fish Habitat during certain times of the year.
+The property contains Significant Wildlife Habitat (SWH) as defined by the Provincial Policy Statement (2024).
+The property is also adjacent to an agricultural drain with intermittent flow and could potentially be considered Fish Habitat during certain times of the year.
 Additionally, the property is within a regulated area under Ontario Regulation 41/24 administered by the Essex Region Conservation Authority (ERCA).